 They may have been in love at one time, or maybe they weren’t.
 The fact is that they are no longer in mutual love.
-These couples may have grown tired of each other or have simply taken two different directions in life.
+These couples may have grown tired of each other or taken two different paths in life.
 Many relationships fall flat in what is known as the “convenient” stage of marriage.

-Recognize the early signs of relationship demise and determine whether to fix it – or leave it
+Recognize the early signs your relationship is falling apart and determine whether to fix it – or leave it.

 1. Lack of intimacy